 - who said with great power comes responsibility (15)

-- with great positions comes big responsibilities (1)
+- with great power comes great responsibility explanation tagalog (1)

-- for every success there comes huge responsibility (1)
+- analogy examples for with great power comes great responsibility (1)

-- with great power comes great responsibility quote (1)
+- with great powers comes grater responsibilities quote (1)